OWASP/owasp-mastg/Document/0x03-The-OWASP-Mobile-Application-Security-Project.md

-# The OWASP Mobile Application Security Project
+# The OWASP Mobile Security Project